-Graduates of the Associate Degree of Science can seek para-professional participation in a range of industries, including positions as field assistants, laboratory assistants, revegetation officers and environmental monitors.
+Graduates may find work in para-professional roles in a range of settings, including positions as field assistants, laboratory assistants, revegetation officers and environmental monitoring officers.

 Graduates who proceed to one of the pathway Bachelor degrees will have a range of career opportunities available in their chosen fields in government agencies and in the private sector.

 The course includes core studies in science that prepare students for more advanced study through a range of science discipline units.
 The Associate degree will assist students’ progression to their preferred area of study, should they decide to articulate into one of the linked Bachelor degrees in science, environmental science, marine science, forest science or civil engineering.

 - Environmental Sciences (Lismore campus, or by distance education)

 - Physical Sciences and mathematics (Lismore campus, or some units by distance education)

 - Engineering (Lismore campus)

 Please note: Not all pathways are available to study by distance education.